vslutov/llb3d/README.md

     If {expression} Then {statements1} Else {statements2}

-  Evaluates the 'If' expression and, if true, executes the 'Then' statements.
+  Evaluates the `If` expression and, if true, executes the `Then` statements.
-  If false, the 'Else' statement are executed, the 'Else' part is optional - statements are executed until the end of the line.
+  If false, the `Else` statement are executed, the `Else` part is optional - statements are executed until the end of the line.

     If {expression1}